 Drupal plugins and apps

-Drupal has thousands of modules and hundreds of themes available for use as well as many third-party modules available that integrate seamlessly with its software.
-Unfortunately for every other website builder and software on this list, WordPress takes the cake when it comes to plugins and themes available.
+Drupal has thousands of modules and hundreds of themes available for use.
+It also has many third-party modules available that integrate seamlessly with its software.
+Unfortunately, as with every other website builder and software on this list, WordPress takes the cake when it comes to the plugins and themes available.
+There is simply no comparison.

 Drupal and WordPress both offer very advanced and flexible blogging capabilities.